MSc Real Estate Management

 The course comprises 180 credits 120 taught and a further 60 for the dissertation.

-- Real Estate Economics and Valuations - Develops your skills at reading property markets and understanding the related data and explores different methods of valuation.
+- Real Estate Economics and Valuation (30 credits) - Develops your skills at reading property markets and understanding the related data and explores different methods of valuation.

-- Real Estate Law - Covers the basic principles of real estate law and explores in further detail the law in areas best suited to your ambitions.
+- Real Estate Law (15 credits) - Covers the basic principles of real estate law and explores in further detail the law in areas best suited to your ambitions.

-- Sustainability for the Built Environment - Delivered by a multi-disciplinary team to provide the foundation for understanding how sustainable development can be achieved in both new and existing developments from individual buildings to large-scale infrastructures and neighbourhoods.
+- Sustainability in the Built Environment (15 credits) - Delivered by a multi-disciplinary team to provide the foundation for understanding how sustainable development can be achieved in both new and existing developments from individual buildings to large-scale infrastructures and neighbourhoods.

 This personal research project of 14,000 words is usually linked to an aspect of real estate that has a specific professional application or is of personal interest to you.
 You have the choice of submitting your dissertation in the April or September following completion of the taught modules.